Turkey and Vegetable Skewers

 Steps

-• On a tray, spread out the turkey pieces and season them with roast herbs.
-Cover with cling film and let them marinate in the fridge while you prepare the vegetables.
+• Arrange the turkey pieces out flat on a tray and season them with the roast seasoning.
+Cover with plastic wrap and let them marinate in the fridge while you prepare the vegetables.

 turkey with herbs

-• Wash the zucchini and cut it into slices.
+• Wash the zucchini and slice into rounds.

 zucchini

-• Wash the bell pepper, remove the stem, and cut it first into strips and then into squares the size of the zucchini slices.
+• Wash the bell pepper, remove the stem, then cut into strips and then into cubes roughly the same size as the zucchini rounds.

 peppers

 • Peel the onion and cut it into quarters.
-Now separate the layers.
+Then separate the layers.

 onions

-• Take the turkey out of the fridge and cut it into pieces the size of the vegetables.
+• Take the turkey out of the fridge and cut it into pieces the same size as the vegetables.

 Generously sprinkle the turkey pieces with sweet paprika.